Influence The Audience

 Connect and Influence

-When you stand up to speak, you want to influence the audience don’t you?
+When you stand up to speak, you want to influence your audience don’t you?
 To persuade them to your point of view.

 You could try waving bank notes at them but there may be a better way than bribery!

-Perhaps you want to encourage them to take action in a particular way or listen to your advice and guidance.
-Or vote for them!
+Perhaps you want to encourage them to buy a product or service from you or to take action in a particular way or just listen to your advice and guidance.
+Or vote for you!

 An example might be, “Who is nervous when speaking to an audience?”

-If you raise your own hand you’ll find the audience response will be greatly increased.
+Now raise your own hand and you’ll find the audience response will be greatly increased.
 And you’ll start to connect with them.

 Informing Influence